hackalog/hackalog.github.io/_posts/2020-04-13-transformers-and-datasets.md

 ### Transformer Serialization
 Note that **transformers can take zero datasets as input** (but must produce at least one output).
 This special case occurs in one of two ways:

-* **Synthetic Data**": The data is synthetic, and the transformer is actually generates a `Dataset` object from scratch.
+* **Synthetic Data**: The data is synthetic, and the transformer is actually generates a `Dataset` object from scratch.
 The JSON in this case looks like:
 ```
     "synthetic_source": {
         "output_dataset: "ds_name",